WASHINGTON (12/16/2011) -

 "There is a profound connection between nature, animal, and human health and well-being.
 From Polar bears to Phytoplankton, creatures of the Chukchi Sea are worth celebrating.
 This Arctic Ocean needs scientific, academic, and artistic exploration - not risky exploitation,” said Kat Krause, Arctic Live.

 “America’s Arctic Ocean is a pristine and fragile environment.
-Its importance to the survival of polar bears, bowhead whales and other marine life is too great to hand over to Big Oil given the inadequate assurances of safety,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+Its importance to the survival of polar bears, bowhead whales and other marine life is too great to hand over to Big Oil given the inadequate assurances of safety,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “The administration needs a realistic oil spill response and recovery plan before exposing this unique region with its fragile wildlife to an oil disaster we are unlikely to be able to control.”

 “Shell’s efforts to begin offshore oil drilling in an area where they lack the capacity to stop or clean up a spill are deeply troubling,” said Alex Taurel, Legislative Representative for the League of Conservation Voters.
 “This is the same company that just this year was responsible for the largest oil spill in more than a decade in the UK’s North Sea.
 Instead of doubling down on dangerous and expensive sources of energy like oil, we should continue efforts to cut our dependence on oil and spur clean energy.”